-Screening areas will be located at all entrances to Davenport Field and Klöckner Stadium.
+Screening areas will be located at all entrances to Disharoon Park and Klöckner Stadium.
 All those in attendance - from fans to game day staff - will be required to pass through the security checkpoints in an effort to enhance security at the venue's events.

 When will the venue doors open?

 Disharoon Park and Klöckner Stadium gates will open on our normal schedule - 60 minutes before the start of home baseball, men's lacrosse and women's lacrosse games.

 Guests are strongly encouraged to leave bags and non-essential items at home or in their vehicles.
 Bags and extra items take more time to search and slow down the screening process.
 Be prepared - have cell phones, key rings, cameras and any large metal objects out of your pockets.
 Guests do not need to remove jackets, hats, coins, belts, jewelry, watches, etc. Follow these steps and screening should take only a few seconds.

 How many bags can each person carry into a venue?

 Each guest can enter Disharoon Park or Klöckner Stadium with one large clear bag (12" x 12" x 6" or one-gallon clear plastic freezer bag) and an approved clutch purse (no larger than 4.5" x 6.5").
 The clutch purse can be carried separately from the clear bag and will be subject to search.

 Backpacks and large bags, outside food and beverages (including empty bottles), and weapons of any kind are among the prohibited items.
 For a full list of specific prohibited items, see UVA facilities policies here: http://www.virginiasports.com/facilities/policies.html

 Do I have to put everything I'm carrying into the permissible bags?